- Jumping rope can be hard on the joints if done excessively.

-I can remember jumping rope way back in elementary school as a kid.
-We had a yearly event called “Jump Rope for Heart”, which was a great fundraiser for a great cause.
-All the kids brought their jump ropes down to the gym, they pumped some music, and we jumped for hours.
+As a kid, I can vividly remember jumping rope in elementary school.
+We had a yearly fundraiser called “Jump Rope for Heart”.
+All the kids brought their jump ropes down to the gym, they pumped some 90’s dance music, and we jumped for hours.

-To come clean, I was never the best rope skipper in the gym, but I could hold my own.
-Showcasing classy moves like crossovers, single and alternate leg hops, and even surviving in the infamous Double Dutch vortex.
+I was never the best rope skipper in the gym, but I could hold my own by showcasing classy moves like crossovers, single and alternate leg hops, and even surviving in the infamous Double Dutch vortex.

 As a kid, you don’t over-analyze the value of jumping rope.
-You jump because it’s fun, not because you want to improve your cardio or drop pounds.
+You jump because it’s fun, not because you want to know how to burn more calories or lose weight.
 Jumping rope provides an outlet for kids to burn off extra energy while

-Less and less is demanded from our bodies.
+As we age, many ask less and less from our bodies.

-So, we head to the sporting good store and buy a jump rope.
-We are determined to turn that jump rope every single day and get back into pre-college shape.
+Naturally, we head to the sporting good store and buy a badass jump rope.

 1) Repetitive ground impact and overuse injuries.